Economic abundance in thought and action

 Many of today’s crises – including the climate and biodiversity crises, existential poverty and a political mood of powerlessness – have to do with the way we do business.
 But economic practice is not a natural necessity: it is made by people.

-Against this background, an understanding of the role of economic knowledge in transformation processes becamos a paramount task of social sciene.
+Against this background, an understanding of the role of economic knowledge in transformation processes becomes a paramount task of social sciene.
 In addition to a critical reflection of standard economic approaches, the focus is on the examination of the abundance of existing and possible economies: for example, in the form of organisational or production designs or of imaginaries and transition paths for future-fit economies.
 This understanding must be incorporated into democratic, public processes in which a Good Life for all is negotiated and realised.

 As scientists, we are inevitably part of this public process and in this respect we are always positioned.
 Our actions or non-actions always make a difference.
 To understand these effects means to principally be able to justify scientific practice.